 Greg has practiced in several different areas of Law.
 He worked for a Labor and Employment firm in Houston, Texas as well as a Personal Injury practice in Dallas, Texas.
 He gradually began handling Bankruptcy cases and enjoyed the enormous difference he could make in his Clients' lives utilizing the Bankruptcy Laws.
 Eventually, he ceased working in all other areas and focused his practice only on Bankruptcy Clients.
 Today, he works solely as a Bankruptcy Attorney.

 In his personal Life, Greg's Family is his first priority.
 He has four children: His Daughter, Samantha Wetherall, studies Environmental Engineering at Humboldt University in Arcata, California.
 His Daughter, Carolina Wetherall, is studying International Business and German Studies at Bucknell University in Lewisburg Pennsylvania.
 Prior to commencing her studies at Bucknell, Carolina won a Scholarship in the prestigious Congress Bundestag Youth Exchange Program where she studied in Germany for a year and became fluent in the German language.
 His Daughter, Isabelle Wetherall, is a Junior in High School where she is a cheerleader and excels academically with aspirations to become a Fashion Designer.
 His youngest child, Gregory Price Wetherall, is a Sophomore in High School where he is fascinated with computers and plans on studying Computer Engineering at Stanford University and starting his own software company.

 In his spare time, Greg is an avid reader and student of History.
-He enjoys studying the American Revolution, the American Civil War and World War II.
+He enjoys studying the European Renaissance, the American Revolution, the American Civil War and World War II.
 He has travelled extensively and frequently visits battlefields and other historical sites in both the United States and Europe.